schloi/MARVEL/README.md

 b. not spanned by any alignment.

 a.
 Is corrected by taking the sequence of a read that spans the low-quality region and replacing the low-quality region with it.
 b.
-Here we look to the left/right of the break and see if the same reads are on both sides and that the size of the gap from the perspective of those reads is roughly the same.
+Look to the left/right of the break and see if the same reads are on both sides and that the size of the gap from the perspective of those reads is roughly the same.
 The region in the read is then replaced by sequence taken from one of the reads that align to it.

 ### Post-assembly correction